 The GCSE Science course at Stanwell is accessible to pupils of all ranges and abilities.
-The courses currently on offer are the WJEC specifications for GCSE Biology, Chemistry and Physics and GCSE Science (Double Award).
+The courses currently on offer are the WJEC specifications for GCSE Biology, Chemistry and Physics, GCSE Science (Double Award) and GCSE Applied Science (Single Award).

 This will result in three GCSE qualifications in Biology, Chemistry and Physics.

-Candidates entering for the WJEC GCSE Science (Double Award) qualification will complete six units (two Biology, two Chemistry and two Physics) plus two controlled assessment tasks.
+Candidates entering for the WJEC GCSE Science (Double Award) qualification will complete six units (two Biology, two Chemistry and two Physics) plus two practical examination tasks.
 Three external examinations (for Biology, Chemistry and Physics units) will be taken at the end of Year 10, and a further three external examinations will be taken at the end of Year 11.
-The controlled assessment tasks are taken in the spring term of Year 11 and are externally marked.
+The practical examination tasks will be completed in the spring term and are externally marked.
 No examinations are available in January, but pupils are able to resit any of the units from Year 10 at the end of Year 11.

 This will result in a double grade in Science.